ejeschke/ginga/doc/index.rst

 ぎんが), meaning "galaxy" (in general) and, more familiarly, the Milky Way.
-This viewer was written by software engineers at `Subaru Telescope <http://subarutelescope.org/>`_, National Astronomical Observatory of Japan---thus the connection.
+This viewer was written by software engineers at `Subaru Telescope <http://subarutelescope.org/>`_, National Astronomical Observatory of Japan, thus the connection.

 =============
 Pronunciation